 Home Building Compensation Fund (HBCF) reform

-A consultation is currently underway, seeking feedback on how to best reform the HBCF to ensure that the scheme is financially viable and sustainable in the future.
+The HBCF is currently undergoing reform, in order to ensure that the scheme is financially viable and sustainable in the future.

 Insurance under the Home Building Compensation Fund needs to be provided by: